seanlucrussell/seanlucrussell.github.io/pages/functional-linear-algebra.md

   memoize(lambda i: l[i])
 ```

-Substitude this memoized version of the library for the original without making any changes and see instant massive performance gains.
+Substitute this memoized version of the library for the original without making any changes and see instant massive performance gains.

 So this system totally works.
 Very cool.
 If you are like me you probably think this is cool enough on its own merits, but just to be explicit let us enumerate the reasons this approach might me interesting explicitly.
 As far as I've thought through there are three of them.
 First, portability.
 Second, simplicity.
 Third, insight.

 Starting with portability.
 You might find yourself wanting to perform some linear algebra in a place that is hostile to linear algebra.
 Maybe you are doing some in browser stuff with javascript and don't want to load a full library for some lightweight operations.
 Copy in twenty or so lines of code and you've got yourself a basic linear algebra system anywhere you like.
 This is a pretty narrow use case but it's still kind of fun.

 Second is simplicity.
 Many, many interesting matrix operations are expressed more naturally as functions to be quite honest.
 For example we can construct an identity matrix very cleanly using this functional style: `identity = lambda i,j: 1 if i == j else 0`.
 Technically in Python we could even use implicit boolean conversion to write this `identity = lambda i,j: i == j` but implicit casting like that gives me the creeps.
 Or suppose we want a constant vector - this is easily written as `vconstant = lambda n: lambda i: n`.
 Or perhaps we want to test two vectors for equality with `vequal = lambda v, w: contract(lambda k: abs(v(k) - w(k))) == 0`.
 We skipped defining the transpose of a matrix because we didn't need it, but if we did we could write `transpose = lambda m: lambda i,j: m(j,i)`.
-Because we are using such basic primitive operations it is easy to build up new and more exotic kinds of operations.
+This concept also works particularly well to represent sparse matrices which could have considerable performance implications for the right contexts.
+And because we are using such basic primitive operations it is easy to build up new and more exotic kinds of operations.
 Instead of having a million library functions to describe direct sums, constant matrices, pointwise nonlinear operations, etc etc etc, we can directly specify them ourselves.
 I'm a control freak so I find this to be a nice advantage of this style.
 If you are looking for heavily optimized linear algebra routines this is obviously not the correct style, but if you are looking to do more exploratory and experimental work the flexibility offered by this functional approach to linear algebra is pretty hard to beat, so far as I've seen.

 This leads into the third benefit I'm aware of.
 Insight.